Nwakaeme scores fourth Super Lig goal in row for Trabzonspor

 Trabzonspor continued his fine goalscoring run in the Turkish Super Lig with his fourth goal of the season in their 2-2 draw against Galatasaray on Sunday.

-Trabzonspor found themselves behind the first-half after Emre Kilinc's first-half double gave a two-goal lead but it was halved by Andreas Cornelius, four minutes before the break.
+Trabzonspor found themselves behind in the first-half after Emre Kilinc's double gave Galatasaray a two-goal lead, but it was halved by Andreas Cornelius, four minutes before the break.

 Editors' Picks